 What you'll need:

-- Google Chrome or Microsoft Edge web browser
+- Google Chrome, Microsoft Edge, or Firefox web browser

 - Be a Highfive Admin

 - In your web browser, go to your Domain Dashboard.